SecOpsTeam/awesome-hacking-lists/README.md

 - [whichCDN](https://github.com/Nitr4x/whichCDN) - WhichCDN allows to detect if a given website is protected by a Content Delivery Network
 - [GreatSCT](https://github.com/GreatSCT/GreatSCT) - The project is called Great SCT (Great Scott).
 Great SCT is an open source project to generate application white list bypasses.
 This tool is intended for  BOTH red and blue team.
 - [Webshell-Sniper](https://github.com/WangYihang/Webshell-Sniper) - :hammer: Manage your website via terminal
-- [LeaderF](https://github.com/Yggdroot/LeaderF) - An efficient fuzzy finder that helps to locate files, buffers, mrus, gtags, etc. on the fly.
+- [LeaderF](https://github.com/Yggdroot/LeaderF) - An efficient fuzzy finder that helps to locate files, buffers, mrus, gtags, etc. on the fly for both vim and neovim.
 - [S2-053-CVE-2017-12611](https://github.com/brianwrf/S2-053-CVE-2017-12611) - A simple script for exploit RCE for Struts 2 S2-053(CVE-2017-12611)
 - [gitfiti](https://github.com/gelstudios/gitfiti) - abusing github commit history for the lulz
 - [linuxprivchecker](https://github.com/sleventyeleven/linuxprivchecker) - linuxprivchecker.py -- a Linux Privilege Escalation Check Script